-In this tutorial, let me teach you how to created decorative pendants with chain, Crystal Clay and Open Bezel Deep Channel Pendants.
+In this tutorial, let me teach you how to created decorative pendants with chain, Epoxy Clay and Open Bezel Deep Channel Pendants.
 Once you get the idea of how to do this technique, you can get creative with using Rhinestone Chain and other chain combinations to create a totally different look.

 - Flush Cutters

-Follow the manufacturer’s instructions for the handling and mixing of the Crystal Clay.
+Follow the manufacturer’s instructions for the handling and mixing of the Epoxy Clay.
 While wearing gloves, pinch off two equal sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.

 Pinch off a small ball of the clay and roll it in the palm of your hands until smooth and round.
 Any creases in the clay will be more challenging to smooth out later, so roll the clay until it is nice and smooth.

-When the clay is embedded in the channel all the way around the bezel, pinch off your excess Crystal Clay.
+When the clay is embedded in the channel all the way around the bezel, pinch off your excess Epoxy Clay.
 Use your fingers to pat smooth and blend the start and stop points of the clay.
 Use a toothpick to make sure that the clay lays flat inside of the loop.

 Now you are ready to begin wrapping your Faceted Bead Chain.
 Start by embedding one end of the Faceted Bead Chain along one of the edges of the channel.
 Wrap the chain all the way around to the start point.
 Use your Flush Cutters to cut the chain where the chain begins to overlap.
 Try not to press down too hard during the initial part of attaching the chain.
 You will want to press it down just hard enough to embed the chain into the clay, but if you press down too hard it causes the chain to embed into the clay at different depths.
 It also causes the clay to squish out from under the chain and make the next wrap of chain to be at a higher level.